-How Will the U.S. And WHO Fare Without Each Other?
+How Will The U.S. And WHO Fare Without Each Other?

 "We could end up having one [international health branch] being led by China through its Belt and Road initiative, one through Europe and Africa with the World Health Organization and the United States using its own channels like PEPFAR or the Global Fund," Gostin says.

-Then global leaders would likely relearn the value of having a unified global health body like WHO — and form it again, says Lee.
+Then global leaders would likely relearn the value of having a unified global health body such as WHO — and form it again, Lee says.

 She sees two possible paths the world could follow.
 In one scenario, countries continue to isolate, and restrictions imposed by various health authorities lead to less opportunity for travel and trade and for working multilaterally on health issues, which spread across borders no matter what.